raphaelsc/blockv/README.md

 ##Introduction

-blockv project is composed of blockv server and blockv FUSE (client). blockv server is used to export a block device that can be accessed by blockv FUSE.
+blockv project is composed of blockv server and blockv FUSE (client). blockv server is used to export a block device to the outside world. blockv FUSE is used to import a block device exported by a blockv server.

+With blockv project, it's easy to mount locally a file system stored in a remote block device.
 With blockv FUSE, it's easy to keep access to a large number of block devices that are exported by respective blockv servers.

 This project is based on the concept of network block device.
 For further information: